coneypo/Dlib_face_recognition_from_camera/README.rst

 * 基于 Residual Neural Network / 残差网络的 CNN 模型;

 * This model is a ResNet network with 29 conv layers.
 It's essentially a version of the ResNet-34 network from the paper Deep Residual Learning for Image Recognition by He, Zhang, Ren, and Sun with a few layers removed and the number of filters per layer reduced by half.

-If you are interested in the algorithm of face recognition in dlib, please visit http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html for more information.

 Overview
 ********